andrew/ultimate-awesome/README.md

 - [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
 - [awesome-multimodal-remote-sensing-classification](https://github.com/likyoo/awesome-multimodal-remote-sensing-classification) - List of datasets, papers, and codes related to multimodal/multisource/multisensor remote sensing classification.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
+- [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
 - [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.